AliAbsolute/AliAbsolute/README.md

 # Hi there, I'm Ali

-# Available for Fall 2025 Co-op
+# Available for Spring 2026 Co-op

 🎓 Computer Engineering Student @ University of Cincinnati
 🚀 Passionate about software engineering, embedded systems, AI, and web development